 The iconic Art Deco Chicago Union Station Power House is threatened with demolition.

 This streamlined architectural masterpiece was designed in 1931 by Graham, Anderson, Probst and White, one of Chicago’s greatest architecture firms.
-Graham, Anderson, Probst and White designed many of Chicago’s most iconic and beloved landmark buildings including Chicago Union Station, Wrigley Building, Field Museum, Shedd Aquarium, Lyric Opera House, Merchandise Mart, and the Old Chicago Main Post Office.
+They designed many of Chicago’s most iconic and beloved landmark buildings including Chicago Union Station, Wrigley Building, Field Museum, Shedd Aquarium, Lyric Opera House, Merchandise Mart, and the Old Chicago Main Post Office.
 The Chicago Union Station Power House should take its honored place among these world-class buildings.

-To avoid repair costs, Amtrak wants to spend $13 million dollars to demolish it and replace it with a storage shed!
-But there is a better option….just sell it!
+To avoid maintenance, Amtrak wants to spend $13 million dollars to demolish it and replace it with a parking lot or storage shed!
+There is a better way.
+Just sell it!

 If sold, it would be a powerful win-win.
 Amtrak would save $13 million dollars, avoid maintenance, and earn money from the sale.
-These funds could better be used for true priorities like the long overdue upgrading of train stations to meet ADA requirements.
+These funds could better be used for true priorities like upgrading train stations to meet ADA requirements.
 (Chicago Sun-Times, Amtrak reverses course,1/20/20)

 “Whether its future holds a second life as a data center, an addition to the city’s expanding Riverwalk or something even more distinctive, the building should be saved for future generations to enjoy, Ward Miller said, noting that London’s Tate Modern Museum was once the Bankside Power Station.”
 (Chicago Sun-Times, Iconic South Loop power station should be saved, 10/9/19)

 At the February 3rd hearing, Preservation Chicago strongly defended the importance of the historic Union Station Power House and countered many of the claims stated by Amtrak’s development team.